Want to upgrade the affiliate income potential of your business? My list of 12 affiliate marketing tools features software to help you do just that!

 [Full Disclosure: This article on affiliate marketing tools contains affiliate links.
-As an affiliate, I receive compensation if you purchase through these links, at no extra cost to you.
+As an affiliate, SPI Media receives compensation if you purchase through these links, at no extra cost to you.
 You can read my complete disclosure statement here.]

 Over the years, affiliate marketing has helped me generate more than three million dollars online.